Vandan28/Amaze-Updater/README.md

 AMAZE BASKET

-SHOP AS PER YOUR NEED.
+SHOP AS PER YOUR NEED./n
 Amaze Deliveries with no minimum order value.

-SCHEDULED DELIVERIES
+SCHEDULED DELIVERIES/n
 Order what you need & we take care of your daily needs, everyday !!

-ON TIME
+ON TIME/n
 Order by midnight, get by 7 am.